Tensor-based computation of metastable and coherent sets: Basic Concepts

-where $p^\tau$ is the stochastic transition kernel associated with the process $\mathcal{X}_t$.
-If the process admits an invariant distribution $\mu$, it is convenient to choose $\rho_0 = \rho_1 = \mu$.
-In particular, if the dynamics $\mathcal{X}_t$ are reversible with respect to $\mu$, the operator $\mathcal{T}_\tau$ is self-adjoint on $L^2_\mu$.
-However, an invariant measure may not always exist, especially if the dynamics are not time-homogeneous.
-In general, the adjoint of $\mathcal{T}_\tau$ is the Koopman operator
+where $p^\tau$ is the stochastic transition kernel associated with the process $\mathcal{X}_t$, see \cite{Koopman1931,DELLNITZ1999,SCHUETTE1999,Mezic2005,KLUS2016b} for more details.
+If the process is stationary and admits an invariant distribution $\mu$, it is convenient to choose $\rho_0 = \rho_1 = \mu$.
+In particular, if the dynamics $\mathcal{X}_t$ are reversible with respect to $\mu$, the operator $\mathcal{T}_\tau$ is self-adjoint on $L^2_\mu$, and hence identical to $\mathcal{K}_\tau$.
+For non-reversible or time-dependent systems, it is in general more appropriate to consider the \textit{forward-backward operator}